peakhunt/esp32_imu/README.md

 By the way, the code might seem a bit intimidating at first.
 But that is how I think networking code should be written.
 Everything should be an event using an simple event loop.
 Otherwise you wouldn't be able to handle the complications and the concurrency in the end.
-Just my opinion!
+Just my 10 cents on it!

 ![telnet cli](captures/cli.png "shell telnetl")